 Odds are that many of you have experienced a lack of sleep.
-Late nights, early mornings, inconsistent schedule, tossing and turning, a disruptive partner, or poor sleep environment are just some of the many things that may have caused you to miss out on precious minutes or hours of sleep.
+Late nights, early mornings, or poor sleep environment are just some of the many things that may prevent you from getting enough rest.
 And if you are aware of the performance benefits of sleep, then you know that sleep quality can have a dramatic effect on health and performance.

-It’s usually easy to notice when you are sleep deprived.
-Loss of concentration, changes in mood, or decrease in mental and physical performance can all be symptoms of sleep deprivation.
-While sleep needs do change as you get age, the general recommendation for adults ages 18 and up is 7 hours of sleep per day.
+It’s usually easy to notice sleep deprivation.
+Its symptoms include a loss of concentration, changes in mood, or decrease in mental and physical performance.
+While sleep duration changes as you age, the general recommendation for adults is 7 hours of sleep per day.

-But how to you increase the quality and quantity of your sleep?
+But how can you increase the quality and quantity of your sleep?
 We’ve listed various strategies to help you increase the likelihood of achieving 7 hours of sleep per night.

 MAKE YOUR BEDROOM A “BEDROOM”

 It’s called a bedroom for a reason!
 It’s where your bed is, and your beds primary function is to be a comfortable place to rest.
-That doesn’t mean we can’t enjoy other activities on our bed, it just means we should limit the amount of work or media consumption performed in our bed.
-If your bed is associated with television or work on your computer, you might be tempted to be preoccupied with other things you could be doing in your bed besides sleeping, which can lead to more time spent awake than asleep.
+That doesn’t mean we can’t enjoy other activities on our bed, it just means we should limit the amount of non-sleep-based activities in our bed.
+For example, if your bed is associated with television or work, you might be tempted to be preoccupied with other things you could be doing in your bed besides sleeping, which can lead to more time spent awake than asleep.

 SET A ROUTINE